JanaRubiano/Hangman_Game/README.md

 ```
 For assigning a color to the text in the python console we used the [ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#cite_note-CruzGianone1997-31:// "ANSI") escape codes.

+## • Libraries.

-To enable the functionality of the game code, three main libraries were imported.
+To enable the functionality of the game code, three libraries were imported.

 1. **Time:** This library is used to make a delay when the user enters a repeated letter, it prints a message and resumes the game.

    ```Python
     elif char in failed_letts: # when letter was already inputted print("Try a new letter!")